betsee/betse/README.md

     >>> ./setup.py install

-`betse`'s pure-Python source tree will be installed into the `site-packages/` subdirectory of the the active Python 3 interpreter.
-Likewise, the following two executables will be installed into a platform-specific directory accessible from the current `${PATH}`:
+`betse`'s pure-Python source tree will be installed into the `site-packages` subdirectory of the the current Python 3 interpreter.
+Likewise, the following Python scripts will be installed into a platform-specific directory accessible in the current `${PATH}`:

 * `betse`, a low-level command line interface (CLI).
 * `betse-qt`, a high-level graphical user interface (GUI) implemented in the